NREL/HPC/docs/Documentation/Development/Build_Tools/spack.md

 ### Kestrel specific configuration

-In order to add HPE installed compilers to Kestrel we can edit the `compilers.yaml` file as discussed earlier.
+In order to add HPE installed compilers to Kestrel, we can edit the `compilers.yaml` file as discussed earlier.
-We can add the 3 PrgEnv of choice (Cray, Intel, Gnu) using the following lines
+We can add the 3 PrgEnv of choice (Cray, Intel, Gnu) using the following lines:

 ```
 - compiler: